Prospecting

 The first few seconds of a call are probably even more critical than you already think they are.
 The vast majority of prospects are going to decide whether they want to continue the conversation within the first 10-15 seconds—which is not a lot of time, obviously.
 That’s why it’s so essential to start strong and capture the prospect’s attention right away.
 Your introduction should be clear, concise, and engaging.

 Avoid overly scripted intros that sound robotic or forced.
 Instead, focus on a warm and personable approach that immediately signals to the prospect that this isn’t just another generic sales pitch.
 Your opening should establish credibility and explain why you’re calling, without diving straight into the hard sell.
+The person being called should instantly know who you are and the purpose of the call.
 And if you can inject a bit of your own personality into those crucial first few seconds, even better.

 A strong opening should include these three elements: